Montzi/Workoutapp/README.md

 The exercise animation stops when the set does.
 Rest shows its own figure instead: someone sat on the bench, breathing slowly, at about thirteen breaths a minute.
 It is a different picture, a cooler colour, and a much slower rhythm, so a glance tells you whether you are working or waiting.

+## Reps

+Weight and reps sit side by side above the buttons.
+Reps start at 10 and change one at a time.
+Each exercise remembers its own number, and it travels between devices with the rest of your settings.

+Both are logged: the reps you actually did, and the plan they came from, as separate columns in the sheet.
+Ten reps against a target of 8 to 12 reads differently from ten against a target of 20.
+Past workouts take reps as well.

 ## During a set